-With the ignition switch in the ACCESSORY (I) or ON (II) position, insert a CD into the CD slot.
+With the ignition in the ACCESSORY (I) or ON (II) position, insert a CD into the CD slot.
 The drive will pull the CD in the rest of the way and begin to play it.
+You operate the CD player with the same controls used for the radio.
 The number of the track playing is shown in the display.
 The system will continuously play a CD until you change modes.